 - The curriculum is divided into four modules: one each for consumers, faith and anti-hunger groups, environmentalists and farmers.
-This collection of education-for-action exercises and factsheets has been developed by Grassroots International and the National Family Farm Coalition to help build the food sovereignty movement
+This collection of education-for-action exercises and factsheets has been developed by Grassroots International and the National Family Farm Coalition to help build the movement

-The Food Security Gateway is a website that helps people and organizations across BC access up-to-date food security information and resources.
+- The Gateway is a website that helps people and organizations across BC access up-to-date information and resources.

 - In this publication, the European Coordination Via Campesina delivers a thorough account of the concept of , an approach and process developed by the people most threatened by the processes of the consolidation of power in food and agricultural systems: peasant farmers.
 Instead of being destroyed by the forces of history they are offering a proposal to solve the multiple crises which humanity is facing.